asdafndf/Projects/README.md

 # Projects
-I am learning to code by myslef with the internet.
+I am learning to code by myself with the internet.
 Here i post all the small and bigger projects i made so far.